Broadcast signal intrusion: Television signal intrusions

 On October 8, 2022, during the Mahsa Amini protests in Iran, the state-run TV channel Islamic Republic TV was hacked by a group going by the name of "Adalat Ali".
-The screen briefly showed a man in a mask, before switching to a black screen containing Supreme Leader Ali Khamenei engulfed in CGI flames with a target on his forehead, pictures of four women recently killed in the protests and the audio message "Women, life, freedom" on repeat.
+The screen briefly showed a man in a mask, before switching to a black screen containing Ali Khamenei, the Supreme Leader, engulfed in CGI flames with a target on his forehead; pictures of four women recently killed in the protests; and the audio message "Women, life, freedom" on repeat.
 The hack lasted 12 seconds, before cutting back to a bewildered TV presenter.

 In February 2023, the Romanian public television broadcaster TVR was hijacked twice by a person from Prahova County who managed to hijack a transmission from the Craiova branch of TVR.
 A message was transmitted, which did not appear on the screen (a test card appeared), but on the monitors in the directorate.
 The message was as follows: